Matthix7/Plymouth-Internship-2019/README.md

 ## Quick overview
 ![alt text](https://github.com/Matthix7/plymouth_internship_2019/blob/master/Visuels/Vue%20d'ensemble%201.png "Overview")

-## To install and use all the software linked with this work
+## To install and use all the software linked with this work (might not be complete)
 1) Create a ROS workspace (`mkdir -p workspaceRos/src/`, `cd workspaceRos`, `catkin_make`).
 Steps to be followed on sailboats and remote computer.

 2) In a terminal under workspaceRos/src,